 Do I Recommend CopyLeaks?

-However, the lack of grammar support, plus no reporting options, puts this lower on the list than the other Grammarly alternatives listed above.
+However, the lack of grammar support, plus no mistakes reporting options, puts this lower on the list than the other Grammarly alternatives listed above.

 Bonus for Citation-Needers: Citation Machine